 Insure Specialist Equipment at Replacement Value

-HVAC specialist equipment - refrigerant recovery machines, vacuum pumps, and diagnostic tools - is expensive to replace.
-Make sure your tools are insured for current replacement cost, not depreciated value.
-Update your equipment schedule annually.
+Refrigerant recovery units, vacuum pumps, gauges and diagnostic tools are expensive.
+Insure them for current replacement cost, not depreciated value.
+Update your equipment schedule annually and whenever you purchase new items.

 3

-Keep your EWRB electrical registration and any refrigerant handling qualifications current.
-Lapsed registrations can affect your insurance cover - some policies require valid licensing as a condition of cover.
+Keep your state electrical licence and ARC refrigerant handling licence current.
+Lapsed licensing can void your insurance cover - many policies require valid trade registration as a condition of the policy.

 4

 Tool theft from trade vehicles is a persistent problem.
-Fit deadlocks, use tool vaults or lockable racking, and park in well-lit or secure areas.
-Good security measures may reduce your premium.
+Fit deadlocks, use tool vaults or lockable racking, and park in well-lit secure areas.
+Meeting insurer security conditions protects your claim eligibility and may support lower premiums.

 5